asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Confbridge-state-changes.md

----
+!!! note

-**Note:**  This page discusses confbridge state information for internal development use.
+    This page discusses confbridge state information for internal development use.
 This is unrelated to the device, extension or presence state concepts at the user level.

----
+[//]: # (end-note)

 Intro